Korrd/challenge-blue-green/readme.md

-# Blue Green Deployment
+# Blue Green Deployment with Docker Swarm
-### Demonstration of the blue-green deployment technique
+### Demonstration of the blue-green deployment technique using docker in swarm mode

 ----------